 #4 Odessa, Tx to the Museum of the Southwest in Midland, TX (25 minutes).

-#5 After Midland, we drove north to Amarillo and Palo Duro Canyon.
+#5 After Midland, we drove north to Amarillo and Palo Duro Canyon with a fun stop in Lubbock.

 Walking and Sand Surfing in the Texas Desert